 I am Susan Rose April poet, essayist, and visual artist.

-Advice I’ve received: Tell about your influences.
+Advice: Tell about your influences.
 Your mission.
 What makes you unique.

-My roots: Thoreau, Kerouac, Dickinson, Joan Didion.
+Roots: Thoreau, Kerouac, Dickinson, Joan Didion.

-My mission: The knife edge between wildness and tame.
+Mission: The knife edge between wildness and tame.

 WELCOME